 That unique mix led to Fontaine becoming one of today’s world leaders in cutting-edge therapy.

-Fontaine has built an excellent reputation among his peers and patients in Florida as Associate Professor of Surgery at the University of South Florida College of Medicine and thoracic surgeon at the H. Lee Moffitt Cancer Center — the third-largest, free-standing cancer center in the country.
+Fontaine has built an excellent reputation among his peers and patients in Florida as Professor of Surgery at the University of South Florida College of Medicine and Senior Member at the H. Lee Moffitt Cancer Center — the third-largest free-standing cancer center in the country.